1. Water pump |

 6. Pipes supplying the pump

-11. Pipe for taking off steam from the radiators
+11. Pipe for taking off steam from the radiators12.
+Steam valve

 13. Lead to drain cock